Get 80% off your plan for your first 3 months*

 Each fund account includes:

-• Dedicated and : separate financial records
+• Dedicated assets and liabilities: separate financial records for each fund

 This separation ensures organizations can prove compliance with donor restrictions and regulatory requirements.
 It uses accrual accounting principles throughout.